The Three Friends and Jerry

 The Three Friends and Jerry (De tre vännerna och Jerry) is a children's animated television series produced by Happy Life and TMO Film GmbH (Germany) in association with Nickelodeon UK and Nickelodeon Germany.
 The show was created by the Swedish illustrator Magnus Carlsson.

 HIT Entertainment distributes the series internationally and is listed in the end credits.
 When HIT Entertainment partnered to launch PBS Kids Sprout in 2005, The Three Friends and Jerry was made available on Sprout on Demand.

 Plot

 Jerry is the new kid in town who does not fit with any of his classmates.
-This show follows his best attempts to join the 'Three Friends' - Thomas, Eric, and their leader Frank - who do not want him to be part of their group but still let him hang out with them as long as he helps them with their schemes or problems.
+This show follows his best attempts to join the 'Three Friends' – Thomas, Eric, and their leader Frank – who do not want him to be part of their group but still let him hang out with them as long as he helps them with their schemes or problems.
 The friends are often joined by three of their girl classmates: Linda, Mimmi, and Tess and try (and usually fail) to win them over.
 Usually their antics often result in humiliating situations.
 Apart from school, the group have to contend with parents, bullies and their own conflicts.

-The show takes place in the town of Carlsonville (most likely named after Magnus himself), which is set either in Sweden or the UK.
+The show takes place in the town of Carlsonville (most likely named after Magnus himself), which is located either in Sweden, Germany or the United Kingdom.